zhiqi-zhang233/Deepseek_R1_Paper_Presentation/README.md

 However, it also raises a deeper question:

-> Can a model learn when and how to think—without humans manually scripting its reasoning patterns?
+> Can a model learn when and how to think without humans manually scripting its reasoning patterns?
 ---
 ### Problem Statement: The Challenge of Effective Test-Time Reasoning
 Despite the progress of inference-time scaling, the research community still lacks an effective method to control and extend reasoning at test time.
 The difficulty lies in how to train models that can self-decide when to explore deeper reasoning paths.